 - Flu-like symptoms

 This is not an exhaustive list of all potential side effects of Betaseron.
 For more information, consult your doctor or healthcare provider.
 If you notice any new or worsening side effects when taking Betaseron, contact your doctor or healthcare provider immediately.

 Flu-like symptoms can generally be treated with over-the-counter pain relief medications.

 Things to know about Betaseron

-Betaseron is a sterile liquid that contains no preservatives and comes in a glass prefilled syringe.
+Betaseron is a sterile liquid that contains no preservatives and comes in a single-use vial for reconstitution.
 It should be stored at room temperature.
+Betaseron can also be administered with an electronic auto-injector called Betaconnect.
 Before starting Betaseron talk with your doctor if you: